insightsengineering/roxy.shinylive/README.md

 ## Overview

-This package provides a `roxygen2` extension that automatically takes the example code from `@examples` tag that follows and crate an URL to the shinylive service.
-That URL is then added to the documentation.
+This package provides a `roxygen2` extension that automatically takes the code from the `@examples` tag that follows and crate an URL to the shinylive service.
+During the documentation build, a new section is added to the function manual that contains aforementioned link as well as iframe to the application itself.

 ## Install